-Returning to catch a glimpse of who we were before taking on all this cultural baggage (a.k.a., education and knowledge) is something many people may actually be yearning for.
-I say that because our ‘original self’ is the base upon which all our ‘baggage’ rests.
-The ‘baggage’ changes over the years, but the base is constant.
+Returning to catch a glimpse of who we were before taking on all this cultural baggage (a.k.a., education and knowledge) is something many people may actually yearn for.
+I say that because our original self is the base upon which all our baggage rests.
+The baggage changes over the years, but the base is constant.
 You are who you are, from birth to death, and we all intuitively know that.
-In a way, perhaps we ‘miss ourselves’ as we become increasingly overwhelmed by the ‘baggage’ we lug behind us.
-We yearn to return to the ‘Eden’ of our origin and the simplicity and innocence of that pristine existence.
+In a way, perhaps we miss ourselves as we become increasingly overwhelmed by the baggage we lug around.
+We yearn to return to the Eden of our origin and the simplicity and innocence of that pristine existence.

 Winnowing Grains of Truth from the Chaff

 How can we get there from here?
 A lot of money has changed hands over the years, given by seekers to those who promise a surefire path.
-In my view, the promise is largely empty because the path to the original self is impossible to teach, or even point to, really.
-That is why we say, Knower not speak; speaker not know.
-This is each person’s private, inward journey; it is the thousand mile journey beginning beneath our feet.
+The promise is largely empty because the path to the original self is impossible to teach, or even point to, really.
+Chapter 56’s Knower not speak; speaker not know hints at this.
+This is each person’s private, inward journey.
+As chapter 64 notes, thousand mile journey beginning beneath our feet.

 By even talking about this, I assume I can come across as offering a path as well.
 Really though, my offering is more like a cross-country route where you blaze the trail.
 At most, I am providing grist for your mind’s mill.
 You are supplying the grains of experience, stories, ideals, beliefs, and biases.
-As you journey back to your original self, all that comes out of your mind along the way will be like so much chaff.
+In returning to original self, all your thoughts along the way are like so much chaff.
 Indeed, that is why chapter 1 begins with its disclaimer:

 What is left will be silent, balanced truth.
 Both priceless and useless—you won’t be able to do anything with it!
-That is why we say:
+As chapter 29 bluntly reveals:

 (1) The Bhagavad Gita speaks to this somewhat when it says, “And do thy duty, even if it be humble, rather than another’s, even if it be great.
 To die in one’s duty is life: to live in another’s is death.”
 (3:35).